canonical/kafka-operator/docs/tutorial/t-setup-environment.md

 This is part of the [Charmed Kafka Tutorial](/t/).
 Please refer to this page for more information and the overview of the content.

-## Requirements

-For production environments, it is recommended to deploy at least 5 nodes for Zookeeper and 3 for Kafka.
-While the following requirements are meant to be for production, the charm can be deployed in much smaller environments.

-- 64GB of RAM
-- 24 cores
-- 12 storage devices
-- 10 GbE card

-The charm is meant to be deployed using `juju>=2.9.37`.

 ## Prepare LXD
 The fastest, simplest way to get started with Charmed Kafka is to set up a local LXD cloud.
 LXD is a system container and virtual machine manager; Charmed Kafka will be run in one of these containers and managed by Juju.
 While this tutorial covers the basics of LXD, you can [explore more LXD here](https://linuxcontainers.org/lxd/getting-started-cli/).
 LXD comes pre-installed on Ubuntu 20.04.
 Verify that LXD is installed by entering the command `which lxd` into the command line, this will output:
 ```